 But I think there’s nothing as therapeutic for me as playing with yeast dough in the kitchen when I’ve got nowhere else to be.
 It’s such a labor of love, and the results are out of this world (and yes, there are some great store bough or bakery breads but nothing like the bread you make yourself!).
-It also opens up the world of other yeast breads — cinnamon buns perhaps??
+It also opens up the world of other yeast breads — cinnamon buns or these Homemade Dinner Rolls perhaps??

 One benefit of making your own bread is you can sample it just minutes after it’s out of the oven (<— amazing).
 Also, that smell.

 I am a bit obsessive when it comes to good smelling things.
 Hand soaps, lotions, shampoos, cleaning products, wax melts.
 Ooooh, my wax melts.

 I think I have about 20 different scents in my stash and I am always on the hunt for more.

 And let me tell you — if they made one that captured, “Fresh Homemade Bread”, I would be all over it.
 That and banana bread.
 If someone as equally enthusiastic as I am could dream those up for me, that would be great, thanks.
 Maybe a new line of products here on The Recipe Rebel?
 Kitchen inspired wax melt scents?